jamesralebala-droid/runwise/README-SETUP.md

 database, row-level security, and server-side financial logic — the foundation the Master Continuation Prompt requires before anything else.

+**Once setup is done, see `TESTING-CHECKLIST.md`** for a step-by-step manual walkthrough of the entire flow — signup through KYC, trip/request matching, escrow, delivery, ratings, disputes, and admin controls — before you rely on any of this.

 ## 1. Clean up the repo first

 The repo currently has **three copies** of the app (root `index.html`/`app.js`,